Raised garden boxes, elevated planters and other solutions are quite convenient for those who want to garden but can’t bend over!

 With built-in drainage systems, water recovery tanks and wheels to make it easier to follow the sun, these are great for growing on balconies and decks, but they’re also very useful in the garden or on a terrace to avoid having to bend over.
 It thus is now possible to garden comfortably, either standing or even seated in a chair.

-These are perfect for fast-growing plants that don’t sprawl over everywhere, such as cherry tomatoes, radishes, strawberries, lettuce, herbs and spices… And also the very fun mini-veggies that are appealing to children: beets, carrots, artichoke, beans…
+These are perfect for fast-growing plants that don’t sprawl over everywhere, such as cherry tomato, radishes, strawberries, lettuce, herbs and spices… And also the very fun mini-veggies that are appealing to children: beets, carrots, artichoke, beans…

 Gardening without bending over